viamrobotics/docs/docs/data-ai/data/advanced/alert-data.md

 weight: 60
 layout: "docs"
 type: "docs"
-no_list: true
-description: "Use triggers to send email notifications or webhook requests when inferences are made."
+description: "Use triggers to send email notifications or webhook requests when data from the machine is synced."
 ---

+You can use triggers to send email notifications or webhook requests when data from the machine is synced, even captured from a specific component with a specified condition.
+For example, you can configure a trigger to send you a notification when your robot's sensor collects a new reading.

 Follow this guide to learn how to configure a trigger to send webhook requests or emails for the following events:

 - **Data has been synced to the cloud**: trigger when data from the machine is synced
 - **Conditional data ingestion**: trigger any time data is captured from a specified component with a specified method and condition

-For example, you can configure a trigger to send you a notification when your robot's sensor collects a new reading.

 To configure a trigger: